ckRobinson/multi-column-markdown/README.md

 ##### **Bug Fixes**
 - Fixed issue with document viewport jumping around when moving cursor, this requires a syntax update to all affected files.
 - Fixed cross compatibility of clicking checkboxes when using the Dataview and Tasks plugins in reading mode.
-- Updated list CSS to more match reading mode.
+- Updated list CSS to better match reading mode.

+##### **Known Issues**
+- PDF Embeds are currently unsupported due to the update to Obsidian's PDF renderer.

 ---